kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 urgent messages regarding malfunctioning in certain equipment, cell-sites, or zones.

-Almost all control systems have at least one controlling entity on one end, and two other end points - the sensors and actuators.
-The interface to sensors and actuators is through the controllers; i.e., applications do not directly interact with the field-devices.
+In many control systems there is at least one controller (or server) entity on one end and two other entities - the sensors and actuators on the other end.
+The communication with sensors and actuators is through the controller entity;
+as such data applications do not directly interact with the field devices.
 Neither actuators nor sensors perform decision-making tasks.
 This responsibility belongs to the controller.

+## Generalized Communication Model

+To describe networked process control behavior a conceptual communication model is used so that the data applications do not concern with the details of the networks realizing operations and control.
+We refer to this model as operation and control network (OCN).
+The scope of the model is

+- Logical reference points: identify an endpoint's role or function as sensor-point, actuation-point, or operation & control point (oc-point for short).
+Note: term 'oc-point' is used to avoid confusion with network controllers and term 'fd-point' is used when both type of field devices are refered to.

+- Interface specification: in terms of associated traffic patterns between the endpoints as described below in {{ocn-pattern}}.
+The interface may be any type of network (Ethernet, IP, wireless, etc. The model assumes that the network is capable of providing network services and resources necessary of the application specific operations and control.

+Depending on the design of the usecase the process controller functionality (oc-point) may reside as a software module in the data application or as a separate module.
+When deployed as a separate module, another connectivity interface between the data application and oc-point will be needed and is out of the scope of this document.

+The applications will use an communication interface between oc-point and sensor-point to receive sensory data and similarly interface between oc-point to actuation-point to execute a single or a sequence of control instructions.

+This abstraction provides an additional layer of  protection in the sense that the traffic patterns between the reference points are well defined so any exceptions can be easily caught.

 ## Traffic Patterns {#ocn-pattern}

-For either local or wide area, the process automation activities over the network can generate a variety of traffic patterns between the controllers and field-devices such as:
+For either local or wide area, the process automation activities over the network can generate a variety of traffic patterns between the oc-point and field devices such as:

 ### Control Loops {#c-loop}